How Real Change Happens

-New Wine Collective is a laboratory for spiritual and social innovation.
+New Wine Collective is an R&D laboratory for spiritual and ecclesial innovation.
 We are proposing a revolution in our model of how we do “church” in the world today.
-Not a revolution in the sense of a violent uprising, but of a coming around in a cycle–a return to the simple, essential, and basic.
+Not a revolution in the sense of a violent uprising, but of a coming around in a cycle — a return to the simple, essential, and basic.
 Yet, doing it in a way that makes better sense for an increasingly diverse and connected world.
-We're developing a fundamentally different approach to church–a model revolution.
+We're developing a fundamentally different approach to church, a proposed "model revolution."
 And we believe it could be the key to a better and more hopeful future for everyone.

 Phyllis Tickle wrote: